Theoretical Bounds in Minimax Decentralized Hypothesis Testing: Abstract

 \section{Abstract}

 Minimax decentralized detection is studied under two scenarios: with and without a fusion center when the source of uncertainty is the Bayesian prior.
-When there is no fusion center, the constraints in system design are determined.
-Both for a single decision maker and multiple decision makers, the maximum loss in detection performance due to robust decision making is obtained.
-In the presence of a fusion center, the maximum achievable detection performance is derived and is compared to that of a without fusion center network.
+When there is no fusion center, the constraints in the network design are determined.
+Both for a single decision maker and multiple decision makers, the maximum loss in detection performance due to minimax decision making is obtained.
+In the presence of a fusion center, the maximum loss of detection performance between with- and without fusion center networks is derived assuming that both networks are minimax robust.
 The results are finally generalized.